tomirgang/elbe_dev_container/.devcontainer/README.md

 - `project_build`:
     Build the image of a project.
     Requires `project_open` first.
+- `project_build_app`:
+    Compile a cmake application for the image of the current project.
+    Requires `project_open` and an installed SDK first.
+- `project_build_sdk`:
+    Build a Yocto-like SDK for the image of the current selected project.
+    Requires `project_open` first.
 - `project_busy_wait`:
     Wait for a project build to finish, and prints the live logs.
     Requires `project_build` first.
+- `project_clean`:
+    Delete the build results and the elbe initvm project of the current open project.
+    Requires `project_open` first.
 - `project_download`:
     Downloads the results of a project build.
     Requires a finished build first.
+- `project_install_sdk`:
+    Install the Yocto-style SDK of the current open project.
+    Requires `project_build_sdk` first.
 - `project_open`:
     Open an exisiting project or creates a new one.
 - `project_show`: